Our Advertising Guidelines

 - However, selected countries may decide to run cryptocurrency offers that they deem are valid in their country only.

-- Apps promoting free games is allowed
+- Apps promoting free games (such as "social casinos")

 Negative Earned Media